 Rosie’s deformities are congenital as a direct result of backyard breeding, a method in which people carelessly inbreed dogs for profit in their own house to avoid overhead costs.
 The home in which Rosie lived in was also a hoarder’s home and she was believed to have been living under the same couch for two years, never having access to sunlight or fresh air.
 Even Rosie’s eyes were severely affected because they were not exposed to light so even a normally lit room was painful to her.

 Now Rosie is becoming the face of the horrors of backyard breeding and has her own Facebook page and website, Everything Rosie.
 Since seeing Rosie and hearing her story, many people have been inspired to adopt older dogs and dogs with medical conditions who really need love and support.
-Rosie’s website has35 rescue stories and countless donations inspired by Rosie and Muhlbauer.
+Rosie’s website has 35 rescue stories and countless donations inspired by Rosie and Muhlbauer.

 It’s people like Cinnamon Muhlbauer and pups like Rosie that make you believe in the goodness and caring spirit in our world.
-Thank God for them both.